apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 iterations, the new schedules with the highest scores are finally compiled and measured on device.
 Epsilon-greedy is used in this process to balance exploitation and exploration.

 ### 4.3.
+Database

+All the measure records are serialized and stored in a database.
+The schema of the database has the following information:

+- The workload, a serialized TensorIR;
+- The hardware target where the measure is conducted;
+- Argument type: the shapes and dtypes of the input tensors fed to the measured PrimFunc.
+This field can be useful for future dynamic-shape workloads;
+- The trace, including the schedule primitives used and their corresponding decisions (if any);
+- The measured running time;
+- The version of the log.

+### 4.4.
 Python-first for flexibility & customizability

-We implement the system in a way that all levels are decoupled and open to customization, aiming at providing a playground for developers to try out new ideas and potentially deliver performance quickly.
+The system is implemented in a way that all levels are decoupled and open to customization, aiming at providing a playground for developers to try out new ideas and potentially deliver performance quickly.

 While all the important APIs are implemented in C++ for efficiency, every part of the system can be easily switched to customized python implementation.
 For example,

+#### Customize design space in python

-**Customize design space in python**.
-Can be a python function that does the schedule
+The design space can be defined as a python function

 ```python
 def schedule_matmul(sch) -> sch: